shihaanws/scrapmazon/README.md

 # Features

+* The script sends an email when the price for specific item you followed on Amazon drops.
-* Periodical alerts sent to the described mail id
+* Periodical checks for the decrease in price.

 #  Running Script